ant-design/ant-design-mobile-rn/components/image-picker/index.en-US.md

 Note: Just for selecting picture.
 Generally `ImagePicker` is used to select picture before uploading, but without the feature of uploading.

+If you have permission issues Please checkout https://github.com/ant-design/ant-design-mobile-rn/issues/90

 ## API

 Properties | Descrition | Type | Default